The Elements of An Effective Corporate Technical Training Program

 The analysis can take various forms.
 It could be interviews, surveys, or performance evaluations.

-You may have to collaborate with other departments to analyze the project’s needs effectively.
+You may need to collaborate with other departments to analyze the project’s needs effectively.
 Analytics, subject matter experts, and others can help you evaluate the project’s needs.
 Their insights and perspectives can help create a comprehensive picture of the organization’s requirements.

 It’s important to consider business goals when analyzing needs.